stuartfogel/CountingSheepPSG/README.md

 * Single point events can be created using single-click
 * Events with a duration can be created using single-click (start) + shift-click (end)
 * Single-click existing event to select for Delete
-Note: keyboard shortcuts do not work in event marking mode
+* Note: keyboard shortcuts do not work in event marking mode

+### Signal processing (using built-in EEGlab funcitons)

+* downsampling
+* filtering
+* re-refenrencing
+* channel edit

+### Automatic Event Detection:

+* Automatic movement artifact detection
+* Automatic spindle detection (using EEGlab 'detect_spindles' plugin)
+* Automatic slow wave detection (using EEGlab 'PAA' plugin)

 ## Authors